-Mineral Staining consists of milky white spot stains that appear on the surface of glass.
+Mineral Staining consists of milky white spot stains that appear on the surface of the glass.
 This chemical reaction is brought about by the build-up of different minerals and alkaline in water.
 These are water-borne chemicals that may often leave permanent stains on glass surfaces.

-Mineral stains are very difficult to remove but can easily be prevented by immediately drying or wiping off the droplets or water especially those that remain near the glass shower doors and around the sinks or faucets.
+Mineral stains are very difficult to remove but can easily be prevented by immediately drying or wiping off the droplets or water, especially those that remain near the glass shower doors and around the sinks or faucets.

 Different chemical reactions cause mineral staining such as:

 - Hard water can precipitate lime and scum deposits on glass surfaces, glassware, fiberglass, porcelain, stainless steel, tile, and enamel; among others.
 You can prevent this from happening by installing a water treatment system.
-More so, hard water when in contact with soaps or other minerals can increase staining or scaling formation in sinks and bathroom fixtures.
+More so, hard water when in contact with soaps or other minerals can increase staining.
+Or scaling formation in sinks and bathroom fixtures.

 - Metallic stains may also appear when your glass surfaces come in contact with manganese and iron that leave blackish or brownish stains.

 - Acidic water can cause corrosive damage to fixtures and plumbing.

 - Copper and brass fittings can leave green and blue stains on your plumbing fixtures.

 Here are some tried-and-tested tips on cleaning up or removing mineral stains on glass surfaces:

 - Simply wiping or drying up shower doors after use can remove streaky white stains etched on glassware.